BECOME A SCHOOL GUARDIAN OF THE BRITISH NORMANDY MEMORIAL

 Learn about points of interest along the Normandy beaches with an augmented reality guide.

-On behalf of Harry, George, and the remaining members of the Normandy Veteran community, thank you for considering your support to perpetuate the memory of their fallen friends.
+On behalf of the Trustees and the remaining members of the Normandy Veteran community, thank you for considering your support to perpetuate the memory of the fallen.

 If you would like any further information, please contact Julie at [email protected] Freephone: 0800 470 1002